1truong9song9hiep8/english-notes/Chapter01-The-Parts-Of-Speech/Note01-Nouns.md

 10. I went to the store to get some nails, hammers, and srews.
 In other words, I boughtsome ________.

 ### VII.
 Choose the correct form of the verb, singular or plural.**
-1. The results of Dr. Noll’s experiment was/ were published in a scientific journal.
+1. The results of Dr. Noll’s Ví dụperiment was/ were published in a scientific journal.
 2. One of your children has/ have lost a shoe.
 3. A number of police officers here works/ work with dogs.
 4. There is/ are some interesting pictures in today’s paper.